menu

 Demographics

-The percentage of people in Willisville who are college-educated is somewhat higher than the average US community of 21.84%: 26.64% of adults in Willisville have at least a bachelor's degree.
+The overall education level of Willisville is somewhat higher than in the average US city of 21.84%: 26.64% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Willisville in 2022 was $22,480, which is lower middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $89,920 for a family of four.